franc01s/egger.cloud/content/about.md

 author = "François Egger"
 +++

-This site to give a life to egger.cloud, with hugo car ça claque
+This site to give a life to egger.cloud, with hugo.